Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "How bad can it be?"
 Ian asked, following him.
 His reply was a prolonged and rather bitter chortle.

-"My new friend…" Morwk chortled again, and his translator gave him the same despairing tone of voice that Ian might have used to say *‘Oh, my sweet summer child.’* "...You have no idea."
+"My new friend..."
+Morwk chortled again, and his translator gave him the same despairing tone of voice that Ian might have used to say *‘Oh, my sweet summer child.’* "...You have no idea."

 ---